sachinlamba07/RideCar/README.md

-# Cab Management System
+# Ride Car

-Cab Management System
+Ride Car
 This is a simple Cab Management System implemented in Java.
 It allows administrators, drivers, and customers to perform various operations related to cab booking and management.

 Features